Jump to Topic

 Many infants are breastfed exclusively, receiving no other form of nutrition for the first six months of their lives.

-Benefits of breastfeeding include:
+Complications of breastfeeding can include:

 Pregnancy can be a rewarding experience, culminating in bringing a new life into the world.
-Women must be open with their healthcare provider, cope with dramatic physical changes and make many sacrifices to ensure a successful pregnancy.
+Women must be open with their health care provider, cope with dramatic physical changes and make many sacrifices to ensure a successful pregnancy.
 But the result of their sacrifice is often one of the most rewarding experiences of their life.